Nostradamus' face inside festive 2026 text

 Blood in Switzerland

 Nostradamus’ predictions are often incredibly vague, but he is occasionally very direct.
-For 2026, Nostradamus says that "the Ticino will overflow with blood, fires, deaths, drowned by the long-edged blow."
+For 2026, Nostradamus says that "the Ticino will overflow with blood" and there will be "deaths, drowned by the long-edged blow."

 The Ticino is an Italian-speaking part of Switzerland, and considering the specificity of the prediction, any Nostradamus-believing residents may want to consider relocating.